bhelx/recurly-client-elixir/README.md

   - Need a good "Getting Started" in the documentation
   - Implement all fields and resources.
 Some resources missing as well as some fields
+  - Needs work on parsing and building currency objects
   - I need to figure out how to handle pagination.
 There is not yet a way to fetch associations with paginate == true
   - Some large, nested functions need to be refactored.
 Some have nested ifs